iconify/documentation/documents/pages/develop/index.md

 Differences:

 - Iconify icon components render icon in current document.
 Web component uses shadow DOM, hiding actual icon code from document.
 - Iconify icon components use framework specific rendering methods.
+There is no real advantage of doing that, unless you need to access SVG nodes.

 What to use?

-- If you are using server side rendering, use [web component](../iconify-icon/index.md).
-See [using web component for SRR](../iconify-icon/ssr.md) for details.
+- If you are using server side rendering, use [web component](../iconify-icon/index.md#ssr).
 - If you need to access icon elements or if icons use things like CSS animations, relying on document's stylesheet, use [framework native icon component](../icon-components/index.md).

 Available components: